-- Getting rid of the incentive.
+- Get rid of the incentive.
 As soon as you’ve ascertained the causes of your dog’s barking, work on eliminating the incentive.
-Your dog barks due to it feeling being rewarded for that behavior.
-If you remove that causal factor, your dog will lose the incentive to bark.
+Your dog barks as it feels like receiving a reward for that behavior.
+If you remove that causal factor, your dog will lose the motivation to bark.
 For instance, if it barks at passersby while inside the house, draw the curtains or blinds to block the view.
-If it barks at passersby while in the compound, lead your dog inside the house to stop the barking.
+Suppose it barks at passersby while in the compound, lead your dog inside the house to stop the barking.

 - Reward subtly.
-Once your dog stops barking, wait a minute or two to see that it isn’t in a confused state, and then subtly reward the quietness with a treat.
+Once the dog barking stops, wait a minute or two to see that it isn’t confusing, and then subtly reward the quietness with a treat.
 If you do this every time your dog barks, then it’ll begin to learn that barking doesn’t bring in a reward, but quietness does.
 Your dog will start to tie being quiet with receiving a treat.
 As that happens, start to prolong the time your dog must remain quiet before receiving a reward.
-If you are doing dog clicker training with your dog, then remember to mark the quietness with a click before rewarding it.
+If you are doing dog clicker training with your dog, remember to mark the quietness with a click before rewarding it.

 - Divert your dog’s attention.
-When your dog starts to bark, divert it by doing something else that will distract it from the causal factor.
-Getting your dog to “stay” is a good way to divert, as it won’t be taken as a reward for barking, of sorts.
+When your dog starts to bark, divert it by doing something else to distract it from the causal factor.
+Getting your dog to “stay” is an excellent way to shift, as it won’t think as a reward for barking, of sorts.
 When your dog stays quietly, reward it with a treat, but only after it’s quiet down.

 4. Keeping Your Dog Well-Adapted

 - Give your dog sufficient exercise.
 Dogs are social and need the stimulant from their surrounding for better adaptability and to stay healthy.
 Walk your dog frequently around your neighborhood.
 Occasionally take your dog to open areas or parks where it can run around freely.